 58 Pages Posted: 1 Nov 2016 Last revised: 25 Jan 2018

 Date Written: October 31, 2016

-We examine how social ties developed between financial analysts and mutual fund managers in schools and at workplaces affect their decisions in their business interactions.
-We show that fund managers are more likely to hold stocks covered by analysts with whom she is socially connected and that she also makes higher profits from these holdings.
-The holding return is higher for more opaque firms.
-In return, a fund manager tends to cast her star analyst votes in favor of their connected analysts and their fund companies are more likely to allocate trading commissions to the connected analysts’ brokerages.
+We examine how hometown, school, and workplace social ties between financial analysts and mutual fund managers affect their business decisions.
+We show that a fund manager is more likely to hold stocks covered by analysts with whom she is socially connected and that she also makes higher profits from these holdings.
+The holding returns are higher for more opaque firms.
+In return, a fund manager tends to cast her star analyst votes in favor of her connected analysts and her fund company is more likely to allocate trading commissions to her connected analysts’ brokerages.
 Additional tests indicate that analysts more actively acquire information (through conducting corporate site visits) and issue more optimistically biased recommendations for stocks held by fund managers with whom they are connected.
 Overall, our results illustrate the influence of social networks on the behaviors of analysts and fund managers.

 Suggested Citation: Suggested Citation